ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 # netcatchat

-NOTE: not finished yet

 netcatchat is a simple command-line chat server and client for Linux using netcat.

 This chat system is extremely basic, and I do not plan to extended it.
 It will not check if multiple clients are connected from the same ip.
 It will not block or rate-limit spammers.
 Someone could easily use a script to steal all the ports and prevent people from connecting.
 There is absolutely no mechanism for moderation.
-No attempts are made at encryption (I might actually add e2e encryption.)
+No attempts are made at encryption.
 Basically, proceed with caution.

 Each client on the server is identified simply with what port they are connected on; no usernames.